mstn/overpass/README.md

 * Strategies to limit the size of data returned to client (cached or not).
 For example: clustering, zoom limits, simplified geometries based on zoom level.
 * Stale information in geo cache
-* Calculate the minimum bounding box for overpass queries.
-Overpass allows us to select area as polygon and not simply bounding box.
 * More powerful query language closer to Overpass QL.